sandialabs/NuMAD/docs/user/main.rst

 blade, the paths of these folders should be added to the MATLAB domain of working directories, using the script ``paths.m``.
 All tools and functions available in NuMAD 3.0 will then be available to invoke from a script or the command window.
-If you intend to use NuMAD in conjuction with ANSYS then the global variable ``ANSYS_Path`` needs to be modified to your ANSYS working directory file path name.
+If you intend to use NuMAD in conjunction with ANSYS then the global variable ``ANSYS_Path`` needs to be modified to your ANSYS working directory file path name.

-The ``NuMAD_toolbox`` folder contains basic functions and operations needed for performing analysis with packages such as precomp, BPE, and ANSYS.
+The ``NuMAD_toolbox`` folder contains basic functions and operations needed for performing analysis with packages such as PreComp, BPE, and ANSYS.
 The ``preNuMAD`` folder mainly contains the class definition of the blade object, which stores the geometric, airfoil and material data for a given blade design.
 The ``rotor_optimization`` folder contains bundles of